turri21/Arcade-Finalizer_Senhor/README.md

 | A | Fire 2/Shield |

 ## Known Issues
-1) Sprites render one frame earlier than normal - this is not correct behavior for Finalizer's graphics rendering
-2) Although bootleg audio errors are recreated, the rest of the inaccurate behavior on bootleg Finalizer boards is currently unknown and not implemented
+1) Although bootleg audio errors are recreated, the rest of the inaccurate behavior on bootleg Finalizer boards is currently unknown and not implemented

 ## High Score Save/Load
 Save and load of high scores is supported for this core.